Patrick O'Reilly (Longford politician)

-Patrick O'Reilly (1911–2003) was an Irish Fianna Fáil politician.
+Patrick O'Reilly (1911 – March 2003) was an Irish Fianna Fáil politician.
 Born in Aughavas, County Leitrim, where he was a farmer, he later moved to Firmullagh, Moyne, County Longford.
 He served as a member of Leitrim County Council from 1942 to 1955.

 O'Reilly was elected to Seanad Éireann as a Fianna Fáil Senator on the Agricultural Panel in 1944.
 He was re-elected at each subsequent Seanad election until he lost his seat in 1969.

+He died in March 2003, at the age of 92.